mrlupo/ml_camping/README.md

 	Add items to the your store

-    Add ensure ml_menupersonal in your server.cfg
+    Add ensure ml_camping in your server.cfg
     Enjoy!

 # items for camping